madhavkarri/-CarND-P8-PIDController/Writeup_Report.md

 Project includes the following files:
 * main.cpp contains all the relevant code to fine tune the PID paramerters and to control the vehicle inside the simulator
 * Writeup_Report.md summarizes the results
-* The first attempt resulted in a distance of 38.9 miles without incident.
+* The final output video for the PID control using (Kp:0.2, Ki:0.001, and Kd:3).
 Final output video [Link](https://www.youtube.com/watch?v=G4B1sXR3a6I&t=10s)

 #### 2. Project code (main.cpp)